 Visit parks and natural areas where acreage cleared of bush honeysuckle is being restored with native plants after recent removal events!
 You’ll find ideas to replace the honeysuckle “privacy hedge” on your property with native bushes, trees and flowers.
 Two such areas to visit are the Forest Park – Kennedy Woods Savannah in the City of St. Louis and Emmenegger Nature Park in Kirkwood.

-Fall 2025 Honeysuckle Sweep Events
+Spring 2026 Honeysuckle Sweep Events

 Please Note:

-• For all events, volunteers are encouraged to bring a reusable water bottle and to dress appropriately for the weather and outdoor work, including wearing sunscreen and bug spray, closed-toed shoes, long pants, and long sleeved shirts.
+• For all events, volunteers are encouraged to bring a reusable water bottle and to dress appropriately for the weather and outdoor work, including wearing sunscreen and bug spray, closed-toed shoes, long pants, and long-sleeved shirts.

 • Special instructions for each event are listed below, with more information on each organization’s website.